-Do a thorough research and ask as many questions as possible.
-Post production can be easy and smooth and it can be tough.
+Do thorough research and ask as many questions as possible.
+Post-production can be easy and smooth and it can be tough.
 It all depends on your choices.
-Once you start on a wrong foot, it will be a difficult journey all through.
+Once you start on the wrong foot, it will be a difficult journey all through.
 But if you get it right from the beginning, you will smile all through.
 This is why you need the contribution of experts.

 To be on the safe side, shoot and edit in 23.976fps that can easily be converted to 24fps during mastering.
 This is because it is the standard.
 The Academy, as well as distributors, will only accept 24fps.
 Never make the mistake if shooting in 30p.
 You will most likely regret it except if you thrive on complications.

 Poor sound quality mars a film much more than poor picture quality.
 So, you should take the time with sound.
 It pays so much to invest in an experienced sound designer.
 When it comes to DCPs, there are no shortcuts.
 If you want quality, you have to start and end with quality materials and then you also need the assistance of professionals.